The first steps every first home buyer should take

-While homeownership is undoubtedly exciting; it does require a lot of planning and thought.
+While homeownership is undoubtedly exciting; it does require a lot of thought and planning.
 It's not something you want to commit to and then 12 months down the track realise it's something that you can no longer afford to sustain.
 Hence, why we've compiled a few steps that every first home buyer should take.

 Before we assist first home owners with getting into the property market, we like to sit down with them to understand a whole range of factors.
-The primary one being what they want to achieve.
+The primary one being what they want to achieven from buying a house.

 They say that a goal without a plan is simply just a wish.
 It's true though, great successes generally come from an underlying plan.